 While you are getting familiar with Instrumentl's Field of Work, take your time browsing through all the categories and keywords to ensure you're not missing any important relevant terms.
 You can also use the keyword search at the top of the Field of Work modal (see image below) to search the Field of Work keywords instead of browsing.

-If you're searching for funding for a specific purpose such as upgrading your nonprofit's technology, avoid selecting 'Field of Work' keywords like Technology Access & Digital Literacy (this will bring up funders interested in supporting programs that bring technology access to underserved populations).
+If you're searching for funding for a specific purpose such as upgrading your nonprofit's technology, avoid selecting "Field of Work" keywords like Technology Access & Digital Literacy (this will bring up funders interested in supporting programs that bring technology access to underserved populations).
 Rather, select keywords that best reflect your organization's mission.

 Ask for help!
 If you are unsure whether a Field of Work keyword is right for your project, use the chat bubble at the bottom right of your screen to ask our expert customer support team.